Skip to main content

 Elasticsearch is now disabled by default

-If you are currently using elasticsearch, you must explicitly enable it in your values.yaml:
+The Elasticsearch subchart is no longer enabled by default.
+If you are using Elasticsearch, you must explicitly enable it in your values-8.9.yaml:

 global: